CONSUMER BEHAVIOUR - 2022/3

 The group project should give students the opportunity to demonstrate their knowledge, theory application and critical thinking skills as stated in the learning outcomes.
 Students will receive detailed instructions in the first weeks.

-The exam follows the procedure students experienced in the workshops with regards to discussing and analysing various consumer behaviour theories and applying them to develop marketing strategies.
+The exam follows the procedure students experienced in the lectures and workshops with regards to discussing and analysing various consumer behaviour theories and applying them to develop marketing strategies.
 The exam tests students’ knowledge, ability to critical thinking and practical skills.

 - Develop an interdisciplinary and theoretically informed understanding of consumer behaviour;